 - What do I do if I am unsure of the estimated start and completion dates of the contract?

-- Do I enter more than one NCAP Contract Place(s) of Performance entry when work is being performed across multiple counties and/or states?
+- Do I enter more than one NCAP Geographical area in which the contract is to be performed when work is being performed across multiple counties and/or states?

-- What if the place of performance is in a state or territory that is not divided into counties?
+- What if the geographical area in which the contract is to be performed is in a state or territory that is not divided into counties?

 - Should construction award notifications for work performed outside of the U.S. and its territories be entered into NCAP (e.g. different country, U.S. military installations overseas, etc.)?